newaetech/sonata-rp2040/README.md

 Once plugged in, the Sonata board should enumerate as a USB mass storage device.
 Bitstreams and Sonata firmware can both be programmed by copying their respective files to the mass storage device.
-By default, bitstreams will be programmed into both flash memory and the FPGA, while firmware will be programmed into flash memory.
-Note that Sonata firmware must be in UF2 format to be detected and programmed into flash.
+Bitstreams and firmware must be in UF2 format with a maximum block size of 256 bytes and device IDs of `0x6ce29e6b` and `0x6ce29e60`, respectively.
+Only the data portion of the UF2 block is written to flash.

+Note that the FPGA is currently erased during both firmware and bitstream programming, then reprogrammed afterwards.

 ### Flash Slots